luccas-specht/dragons-challence/README.md

 ## Some observations about this app

 - There aren't functionalities of login and register by server side, the buttons and the forms in the login screen and register screen are only for UI matters.
 - To access the app you must be authenticated, otherwise you'll be redirect to the login page.
-The app stores your information in the cookies to knows if your session is  authenticated or not
+The app stores your information in the cookies to knows if your session is  authenticated or it isn't.

 ## Functionalities